-While the Trust focuses on the enterprise strategy, the education and engagement programmes are delivered through Science Oxford.
+While the Trust focuses on the innovation strategy, the education and engagement programmes are delivered through Science Oxford.

 The Trust has a simple but effective charitable business model.
 Through its centres, the Trust delivers workspace, opportunity, community and collaboration for science and tech start-ups, which result in appropriate returns that are reinvested into Science Oxford’s science education and engagement programmes.
 The strength of this model is that it is self-sustaining and supports both ends of the science ecosystem from inspiring children about the wonders of science to helping science start-ups to develop and grow.